B2003 Monitoring President Effectiveness

 Monitoring President Effectiveness

 As it relates to clarifying responsibilities of the President, the Board clearly defines areas of accountability and duties in the President Accountability Policy (B2002).
-In addition, to maintain effective oversight and provide guidance to the President on Means activities, the Board establishes Executive Limitations (restrictions) on the President’s authority to administer and operate the College within the boundaries of prudence and ethics.
+In addition, to maintain effective oversight and provide guidance to the President on operational activities, the Board establishes Executive Limitations (restrictions) on the President’s authority to administer and operate the College within the boundaries of prudence and ethics.

 Continuous Evaluation through Monitoring Reports